Mind, matter and being

 Our constructed reality

 Most researchers believe that newborn babies have conscious experiences.
-Since newborns lack the knowledge, concepts, and models that adults have about the physical world, their experiences are raw and unfiltered, free from the layers of interpretation and understanding that adults apply.
-These early experiences are direct, immediate, and sensory, unmediated by the awareness that what they are perceiving is tied to their own body or to an external world that operates independently of their perception.
-Newborns are immersed in a state of pure sensation, where the boundaries between self and environment have yet to be drawn.
+Since newborns lack the knowledge, concepts, and models that adults have about the physical world, their experiences are likely more raw and unfiltered, free from the layers of interpretation and understanding that adults apply.
+Compared to adults, these early experiences are direct, immediate, and sensory, unmediated by the awareness that what they are perceiving is tied to their own body or to an external world that operates independently of their perception.
+Although this is a simplified view, we can imagine newborns as being immersed in a state of pure sensation, where the boundaries between self and environment have yet to be drawn.

 We know the world through abstract concepts, while only conscious phenomena are immediate and non-abstract.
-Although we once believed we knew the world through direct experience, it turns out the world is a mystery.
-At the same time, we considered consciousness to be a mystery, yet it is our most direct reality.1
+We believe we know the world through direct experience, but it turns out the world is a mystery.
+At the same time, we consider consciousness to be a mystery, yet it is our most direct reality.1

 Recognising this, we must acknowledge that our cognitive model of the world, though fairly accurate, is ultimately just one possible representation.
 The true nature of the world remains hidden from us.
 There is no way for us to experience a rose directly, as doing so would require the rose to exist as an experience within our consciousness rather than as a physical object.
-Instead, what we experience are redness, fragrance, flower-like shape, and soft texture—phenomena that exist solely within our consciousness and not in the external world—which inform us about the brain’s perception of the rose.
+Instead, what we experience are the redness, fragrance, flower-like shape, soft texture, and qualia associated with relevant knowledge and memories – which together form the conscious manifestation of the brain’s perception of the rose.
 In a metaphorical sense, consciousness acts as a screen upon which our brain’s interpretation of reality appears, shaped by the cognitive model we’ve constructed.
 While this model helps us navigate and interact with the world effectively, it is important to remember that it is a construct, not the direct truth of the world itself.

 Redefining matter

 This understanding dissolves the notion that the world consists of solid, tangible materials.
 We are not confined to perceiving the physical universe as a collection of concrete objects.
 Instead, we can conceptualise it in alternative ways, as long as those concepts are consistent with the underlying laws of the universe.
-Rather than viewing the world as made of material objects occupying the familiar three-dimensional space we intuitively imagine, it may be more liberating to think of it as a system of data and processes—pure mathematics in action.
+Rather than viewing the world as made of material objects occupying the familiar three-dimensional space we intuitively imagine, it may be more liberating to think of it as a system of data and processes – pure mathematics in action.
 This is analogous to how software generates a vivid, dynamic world on a computer screen.
-From this perspective, the objects we perceive are not inherently solid, three-dimensional entities but instead exist within an abstract, “non-material” system.
+From this perspective, the objects we perceive are not inherently solid, three-dimensional entities but instead exist within a somewhat abstract, “non-material” system.
 They appear tangible and spatial only within our consciousness, much like how the characters in a video game are merely data but manifest as vivid images on a screen.
-Yet, the end result—our experience of reality—remains the same, as does most of our scientific understanding of the world.
+Yet, the end result – our experience of reality – remains the same, as does most of our scientific understanding of the world.

 In this framework, the physical world is no longer seen as a collection of static, tangible objects, but as a system of dynamic processes that appear static and tangible only within our consciousness.
 This reframing positions the physical world as an abstract network of interactions that give rise to the form of the world as we know it.
 By adopting this perspective, we begin to see the underlying nature of both consciousness and the physical world as fundamentally compatible.
 The apparent divide between them narrows, revealing that they may be more intimately connected than we previously imagined.